Degeneration scheme of 4-dimensional Painlev\'e-type equations: Introduction

 These are non-autonomous Hamiltonian system with $t$ as independent variable, $p$ and $q$ as canonical variables.
-Corresponding autonomous systems of them can be solved by using elliptic functions. \begin{rem} As for Painlev\'e equation of the fifth type, it is sometimes convenient to use another Hamiltonian for calculations:
+Corresponding autonomous systems of them can be solved by using elliptic functions.
+All these 8 equations are ordinary differential equations and expressed by one Hamiltonian. \begin{rem} As for Painlev\'e equation of the fifth type, it is sometimes convenient to use another Hamiltonian for calculations: